-- 18. The Committee welcomes the drafting of a National Plan of Action for Children which takes into account the United Nations General Assembly Special Session on Children's outcome document: "A World Fit for Children", and notes that the Ministry for Women Empowerment was endowed with the responsibility of coordinating the implementation of the Convention and of the National Plan of Action for Children. - 19.
-The Committee recommends that: - a) the National Plan of Action for Children covers all areas and provisions of the Convention and be "translated" into programmes at the provincial and district levels;
+18. The Committee welcomes the drafting of a National Plan of Action for Children which takes into account the outcome document of the General Assembly special session on children, "A World Fit for Children", and notes that the Ministry for Women Empowerment was given the responsibility for coordinating the implementation of the Convention and the National Plan of Action for Children.

+19. The Committee recommends that:

+(a) The National Plan of Action for Children cover all areas and provisions of the Convention and that its provisions be incorporated into programmes at the provincial and district levels;

-- b) the Ministry for Women Empowerment coordinates with mechanisms at the provincial and district levels; - c) the coordinating body involves other stakeholders, such as NGOs.
+(b) The Ministry for Women Empowerment coordinate with mechanisms at the provincial and district levels;

+(c) The coordinating body involve other stakeholders, such as NGOs.

-Independent Monitoring
+Independent monitoring

-- 20. The Committee welcomes the establishment of the Indonesian Commission for Child Protection (Komisi Perlindungan Anak Indonesia) and of the National Commission on the Elimination of the Worst Forms of Child Labour.
-Nonetheless, the Committee is concerned that the insufficient level of guarantees of independence and impartiality of the National Commission on Human Rights (Komnas HAM), which hinders it from fully carrying out its mandate, might also impair the work of the National Commission for Child Protection. - 21.
-The Committee recommends that the State party, in accordance with the Committee's General Comment no. 2 on National Human Rights Institutions: - a) ensure coordination between the National Commission on Human Rights, the National Commission for Child Protection and the National Commission on the Elimination of the Worst Forms of Child Labour; - b) ensure the National Commission for Child Protection and for the Elimination of the Worst Forms of Child Labour are accessible to children, in particular by giving it power to conduct investigations and to receive and address complaints by children, in particular those affected by conflict; - c) ensure that the National Commission for Child Protection and for the Elimination of the Worst Forms of Child Labour is provided with sufficient resources; - d) take immediate measures to strengthen the independence, objectivity, effectiveness and public accountability of the National Commission on Human Rights (Komnas HAM), of the National Commission for Child Protection and of the National Commission on the Elimination of the Worst Forms of Child Labour, and ensure that their reports to the Attorney General are published in a timely fashion.
+20. The Committee welcomes the establishment of the Indonesian Commission for Child Protection (Komisi Perlindungan Anak Indonesia) and of the National Commission on the Elimination of the Worst Forms of Child Labour.
+The Committee is nonetheless concerned that the insufficient guarantees of independence and impartiality of the National Commission on Human Rights (Komnas HAM), which hinder it from carrying out its mandate fully, might also impair the work of the National Commission for Child Protection.

+21. The Committee recommends that the State party, in accordance with the Committee's general comment No. 2 on national human rights institutions:

+(a) Ensure coordination between the National Commission on Human Rights, the National Commission for Child Protection and the National Commission on the Elimination of the Worst Forms of Child Labour;

+(b) Ensure that the National Commission for Child Protection and the National Commission on the Elimination of the Worst Forms of Child Labour are accessible to children, in particular by giving them power to conduct investigations and to receive and address complaints by children, in particular children affected by conflict;

+(c) Ensure that the National Commission for Child Protection and the National Commission on the Elimination of the Worst Forms of Child Labour are provided with sufficient resources;

+(d) Take immediate measures to strengthen the independence, objectivity, effectiveness and public accountability of the National Commission on Human Rights (Komnas HAM), the National Commission for Child Protection and the National Commission on the Elimination of the Worst Forms of Child Labour, and ensure that their reports to the Attorney-General are published in a timely fashion.